Zokka-Dev/zokka-compiler/README.md

 URL that also adheres to the API of the usual Elm package server as a new entry in `repositories`.
 We are exploring adding other `repository-type`s.

-The set of packages available to the `zelm` compiler to download and compile is the union of all packages among your repositories.
+The set of packages available to the `zokka` compiler to download and compile is the union of all packages among your repositories.

 So e.g. if you wish to set up a private repository for e.g. CI/CD purposes, you